El Camino: A Breaking Bad Movie: Set design

-Filming primarily occurred at Albuquerque Studios, where both Breaking Bad and Better Call Saul were shot, along with other locations throughout the city.
-Wireless microphones would be planted throughout the sets and on the actors to record natural ambient noise and dialogue while shooting, as Gilligan preferred using organic sounds over applying ADR during post-production.

 Notable new sets built in the studio included Todd's apartment and the welding shop where Jesse's final confrontation with Neil Kandy and Casey took place.
-For the first, Rhee, who worked as the production designer on Better Call Saul's fourth season, arranged the set to reflect the duality of Todd's character.
+For the first, Rhee, who worked as the production designer on Better Call Saul's fourth season, arranged the apartment set to reflect the duality of Todd's character.
 The initial living room seemed sunny, meticulous, and clean, reflective of Todd's exterior "Boy Scout" personality, and appeared decorated with a childlike Easter egg palette to give a sense of his arrested development.
 However, the set's palette became darker going further into his bedroom, indicative of Todd's sociopathic tendencies.
 Plemons likened the apartment set to looking inside Todd's brain, describing absolute chaos beneath the apparent order on the surface.
 Rhee also designed the dimensions of the apartment set to fit El Camino's aspect ratio when shooting overhead.
-In doing this, Gilligan could create the shot of Jesse searching for Todd's money in several different rooms simultaneously.
-For the welding shop, Rhee wanted to maintain the accuracy of how a welding business appeared and match its exterior location, but also designed the set for the scene's stunt choreography and necessary camera blocking.
+This arrangement allowed Gilligan to create the shot of Jesse searching for Todd's money in several different rooms simultaneously.
+For the welding shop set, Rhee wanted to maintain the accuracy of how a welding business appeared and match its exterior location, but also designed the set for the scene's stunt choreography and necessary camera blocking.
 Rhee incorporated the glass office in the back of the set to include breakage during the climax and enhance the scene's action beats.